Britannia Village, Ottawa: The Metropolitan Electric Co canal

 Metropolitan Electric Co. excavated (1898–1900) a canal intended to generate power.
 As a byproduct, large boulders were hauled about 1 km by horse/cart to provide the foundation of the Britannia Pier (1899).

-The Metropolitan Electric canal project was deemed unfeasible and the powerhouse was never installed.
+Near completion of the canal, the hydroelectric project was deemed unfeasible and the powerhouse was never installed.
 However, the Britannia Yacht Club used the canal to create two protected harbours in two phases (1935).

 Following the invention of dynamite in 1867, the Metropolitan Electric Co.
 (Peoria, Illinois) excavated a canal [(12 ft deep × 150 ft wide) × 2,500 ft long (approx.)] on the north shore of the village to generate electricity.
 The Hull Electric Company had already successfully used the Deschênes Rapids to generate electricity on the other side of the Ottawa River.
 Between 1898 and 1900, Metropolitan Electric employed up to 350 workers at one time and spent nearly half a million dollars (about $17M in 2022 dollars).
 The company ran out of money and the project was abandoned before the powerhouse could be installed.
 Most of the excavated rubble was piled alongside the canal; on the north side, this resulted in the formation of a thin island that is easily visible when standing on the shore of the river at the Britannia Water Purification Plant.
 Rubble piled on the south side resulted in a large breakwater that now has a hiking trail on top of it.

 At the time, the canal construction project was very newsworthy and a timeline compilation of 46 archived newspaper articles is available, as are online photographs.

 Even though the hydroelectric project failed, the Metropolitan Electric canal made possible two highly innovative projects: the Britannia Pier and the harbours of the Britannia Yacht Club.